Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Conclusion

 \section{Conclusion}

-We propose a novel approach for sample efficient learning that maps high dimensional data to probability distributions in a low dimensional latent space and then predicts target values by performing GP regression or softmax classification on these distributions.
-Our approach relies on the theory of kernel embeddings of probability distributions, and functional gradient descent for estimating the optimal distribution over model parameters.
-Our model outperforms state-of-the-art GP kernel learning methods and is competitive with state-of-the-art meta-learning approaches for Few-Shot classification, while learning a meaningful representation of the data and accurately quantifying uncertainties on unlabeled data.
-In future we plan to theoretically analyze the convergence of our approach, seek potential improvements through optimal kernel selection and unbiased gradient estimation, and apply our model to areas like Active learning \citep{krause2007nonmyopic} and Bayesian Optimization \citep{brochu2010tutorial} where GPs have been successful in the past.
+We propose a new approach for small data learning that maps high dimensional data to low dimensional probability distributions and then performs regression/classification on these distributions.
+The distribution over model parameters is learned via functional gradient descent.
+Our model outperforms several baselines in GP regression and few-shot classification while learning a meaningful representation of the data and accurately quantifying uncertainties on test data.
+In future we plan to theoretically analyze the convergence of our approach, seek potential improvements through optimal kernel selection and unbiased gradient estimation, and apply our model to areas like Bayesian Optimization \citep{brochu2010tutorial} where GPs have been successful in the past.